-Professor Aman's research has made exceptional contributions to international programs and engagement.
-"On the cutting edge of research focused on globalization and transnationalism in the law, he is one of the first scholars who placed legal education and the legal profession in a global context, researching international engagement almost twenty years before this approach became the norm."
-He is the author of five books, Administrative Law in a Global Era (Cornell University Press, 1992) a pioneering analysis of globalization and law developed out of research conducted during the 1980s, and The Democracy Deficit: Taming Globalization Through Law Reform (NYU Press, 2004).
-His scholarship includes numerous other articles on administrative, regulatory, and deregulatory law, especially as it relates to the global economy.
+Aman's research has focused on globalization and transnationalism in the law.
+He was one of the first scholars who analyzed law from a global perspective, researching international engagement almost 20 years before this approach became the norm.
+He is the author of five books, and his scholarship includes numerous other articles on administrative, regulatory, and deregulatory law, especially as it relates to the global economy.

-As faculty editor of the Indiana Journal of Global Legal Studies, a journal he helped create more than two decades ago, "Professor Aman has hosted symposia that have touched on the most important issues facing global governance, and the interdisciplinary intellectual conversations between invited participants have been captured in special symposium editions of the journal."
-Aman attracted world-class faculty during his deanship, he re-shaped the school's Master in Laws program growing it to be one of the largest in the nation, founded a Doctor of Juridical Science program designed for international law graduates who already hold a master's degree in law, and he built the school's infrastructure for enhanced international programs and collaborations.
-"Professor Aman's work laid the foundation for a robust international research collaboration program between law schools, individual faculty and students that exists at the school today."
+Aman served as faculty editor of the Indiana Journal of Global Legal Studies.
+In this role, he hosted symposia on issues facing global governance which fostered interdisciplinary intellectual conversations between IU faculty and scholars.
+During his deanship, he attracted world-class faculty, grew the school's master's in law program to be one of the largest in the nation, founded a Doctor of Juridical Science program, and built the school's infrastructure for enhanced international programs and collaborations.
 Aman created partnerships with faculty members and established student exchange programs.
-He was instrumental in developing a formal relationship with the Université Panthéon-Assas, Paris II, where he taught for more than ten years, and he developed an endowed professorship and lecture series with the University of Cambridge.
+He was instrumental in developing a formal relationship with the Université Panthéon-Assas, Paris II, where he taught for more than 10 years, and he developed an endowed professorship and lecture series with the University of Cambridge.

 In 2020, Aman received Indiana University's Bicentennial Medal, in recognition of his distinguished contributions to the university.